 New Students Housing Assignments Released

-These are sent to students' UVM e-mail addresses and include your specific check-in time for Move-In Day.
+These are sent to students' UVM e-mail addresses.
 Note: students participating in TREK or similar pre-semester programs should follow program instructions about move-in.
 Pro-tip: here's a list of what to bring (and not to bring) to the residence halls.

 First Day of Class

 Students who have downloaded the free UVM Navigate application can view their class schedule.
 While they're there they can view important to-do's and reminders and even schedule a tutoring appointment or find a study buddy in a class.

 Week of Welcome

 There's over a week of programs specifically designed for students to connect, make friends and explore campus and beyond.
 The schedule is released in August so students can check out the UVM Bored calendar to see what's coming.

 This annual club and resource fair brings out 200+ organizations and many University departments.
 88% of UVM first year students spend at least an hour per week participating in co-curricular activites (well over the national average of 73%).
 Getting involved leads to more learning and skill building that can be great for building their community and a resume.